semgrep/semgrep-docs/docs/semgrep-app/findings.md

 To **fix a finding**, update, or refactor the code such that the Semgrep rule pattern no longer matches the code.

-* Remove the rule from the Rule Board.

 To **remove a rule** from the Rule Board:

 1. Click **Rule Board**.
-2. Click on the ruleset that contains the rule.
+2. Click the ruleset that contains the rule.
 3. Drag the rule tile to the **Discard rule** section.

 To **view comments**: